 I went away my first year of college out of state when my neice was born.
-However I worried about her alot and decided to attend school back home.
+However I worried about her alot and decided to attend school back home after a year away.
 I also had some growing to do but would always check up on her.
 Sometimes living with my sister on and off.

 Then my adorable little nephew came 5 years later.
 My neice was struggling in Kindergarten and just wasnt getting the right attention at home.
 My sister decided to move and I found out my neice had to repeat Kindergarten.
 I was so upset.
 Two parents with section 8 assistance, food stamps, and a utility voucher.
 As well as sometimes having jobs.
 How could they not have enough time to sit down with my neice to get her through her first year of school successfully?

 I moved in with my sister again.
 My fiance and I tutored her every day after school and I began a relationship with her teachers.
 My nephew was only 1 at this point.
 The happiest baby in the world.